9 of the Best Fes Tours and Day Trips from Morocco's "Cultural Capital"

 Best tours from Fes

-Aside from offering a private experience, this 4-day Sahara Desert tour includes an additional day exploring off-the-beaten tourist track.
-From Fes, traverse the Middle Atlas Mountains, stopping in the charming Swiss-inspired town of Ifrane.
-Come face-to-face with Barbary apes in a nearby cedar forest before driving through the marvellous Ziz Valley, pausing often to take in the breathtaking vistas along the way.
+From Fes, you'll traverse the Middle Atlas Mountains, stopping in the Swiss-inspired town of Ifrane.
+Come face-to-face with Barbary apes in a nearby cedar forest before driving through the marvellous Ziz Valley, pausing often to take in the palm-studded oases along the way.

-Descend to Merzouga on the edge of the Sahara Desert and mount a camel for a sunset trek before spending the night in a desert camp.
+After arriving in Merzouga on the edge of the Sahara Desert, you'll mount a camel for a sunset trek before spending the night at a desert camp.
 Upon returning to Merzouga late the following morning, you’ll travel through the Todra Canyon and into the Dades Valley, known for its "monkey fingers" rock formations.
-Ending in Marrakech, this 4-day private tour illustrates the geographical diversity of Morocco while taking in some of the country's most enchanting cultural treasures.

 With its layers of culture and heritage that date back centuries, Fes is a fascinating city, to say the least.
 Around every corner, the city reveals new architectural marvels - ornate mosques, grand royal palaces and artisanal workshops.
-An experienced local guide can bring the medina to life, pointing out hidden gems and offering invaluable insights that independent exploration simply can't match.

-But Fes also makes a wonderful base for venturing beyond the city limits and exploring the wider region's many wonders.
-So when the bustling, sensory-overload of the medina becomes too much, you can escape on one of these top excursions from Fes, immersing yourself in the region's diverse landscapes and ancient civilisations.
+Fes also makes a wonderful base for venturing beyond the city limits and exploring the wider region's many wonders.
+So when the sensory-overload of the medina becomes too much, you can escape on one of these top excursions from Fes, immersing yourself in the region's diverse landscapes and ancient civilisations.

 By purchasing through my links, you’ll be supporting my website at no additional cost to you

-Find hotels via booking.com
+Find hotels via Booking

-Book tours and attractions via Viator
+Book tours and attractions via Viator or GetYourGuide

 Find a rental car via Discover Cars